minio/docs/source/reference/minio-mc/mc-rm.rst

    Outputs the results of a command without actually removing any files.
    Use this flag to test that your command configuration removes only the objects you wish to remove.

-.. mc-cmd:: --encrypt-key
-   :optional:

-   The encryption key to use for performing Server-Side Encryption with Client Keys (SSE-C).
-Specify comma separated key-value pairs as ``KEY=VALUE,...``.

-   - For ``KEY``, specify the S3-compatible service :mc-cmd:`alias <mc alias>` and full path to the bucket, including any bucket prefixes.
-Separate the alias and bucket path with a forward slash ``\``.
-For example, ``play/mybucket``

-   - For ``VALUE``, specify the data key to use for encryption object(s) in the bucket or bucket prefix specified to ``KEY``.

-   :mc-cmd:`~mc rm --encrypt-key` can use the ``MC_ENCRYPT_KEY`` environment variable for populating the list of encryption key-value pairs as an alternative to specifying them on the command line.

 .. mc-cmd:: --force
    :optional: